Holding Hands

 We decided to name the exposition ¨Holding Hands¨ because of these intimate pictures of their hands, but also because some stories are too big for words.
 Sometimes all we can do is just hold hands.

 The project is 100% funded by donations.
 Thanks to the generous support of many interested people, the project has become a reality.
-Please consider to send a donation our way, so we can continue organising expositions and bring these stories all over the world.
+Please consider to send a donation our way, so we can continue organizing expositions and bring these stories all over the world.